jtkovacs/jtkovacs.github.io/REFS/databases.md

 ## Business requirements

+- Conduct a **cost-benefit analysis** for the proposed database;
+- Write a **mission statement and objectives;**
-- Gather and formulate **business requirements** by analyzing the business processes, documents, workflows, etc. that will be replaced or supported by the database.
-The goal is to understand thoroughly the business context of the database
+- Gather and formulate **business requirements** by analyzing the business processes, documents, workflows, etc. that will be replaced or supported by the database:

-- __Conduct cost-benefit analysis for proposed database__
-- __Requirements analysis__:
-    - Write a mission statement and objectives;
-    - Analyze current data inputs and outputs;
-    - Within the scope of the objectives, identify key actors;
+    - Within the scope of the objectives, identify key **actors;**
-    - Interview actors to understand tasks that actors execute.
+    - Interview actors to understand **tasks** that actors execute;

-Explain what is meant by 'business rules' and provide an example.

-Business rules are database design constraints that arise from the business processes being modeled, not from requirements imposed by the relational data model (or other data model).
-Business rules affect the design of the database, including how entities are related; what attributes are collected; and what values are permitted or required for specific attributes.
-As an example, consider a database that stores donor and donations data for a nonprofit.
-Some business rules in this case might be that  donors can make multiple donations, multiple donors can be associated with the same donation, and individual donation amounts must be over $10.
+    - Identify pertinent **business rules,** i.e., database design constraints that arise from the business processes being modeled, not from requirements of the data model.

 ## Conceptual design